endoflife-date/endoflife.date/products/icinga2.md

 ---

-> [Icinga2](https://icinga.com/docs/icinga-2/latest/doc/01-about/) is an open-source monitoring software, is designed to monitor various aspects
+> [Icinga2](https://icinga.com/docs/icinga-2/latest/doc/01-about/) is an open-source monitoring server, is designed to monitor various aspects
 > of IT infrastructure, including networks, servers, virtual machines, and cloud services.

 Since 2.10, Icinga2 follows an N-1 support strategy